Stabbyiscool/Boogian/README.md

 git clone https://github.com/Stabbyiscool/Boogian.git
 ```

-Then, you're gonna wanna download the json template from [here](https://file.io/fUFfquXzqonb) and configure it with all of the things u need.
+Then, you're gonna wanna change the name of (CHANGEMYNAMETO"configs.json".json) to configs.json and configure it with all of the things u need.

 Before we install the libs from 'requirements.txt', let's set up a Python virtual environment.
 This is important cause it keeps all your project dependencies isolated.